xfournet/jready/README.md

 # Example

-This example is based on OpenJDK 11.
+This example is based on AdoptOpenJDK 13.
 The example starts from the `busybox` based image but `alpine` can be used instead without any further changes in the Dockerfile.

 **Dockerfile**